squinkylabs/Demo/docs/vco2.md

 So, here is what the aliasing looks like now on VCO2
 ![VCO2 ALIAS](./vco-2-alias.png)

 Not surprisingly, it looks exactly like VCV's VCO.
 Which is should, since it's the same code.
+You will also notice that the small DC offset that we previously saw in VCO-1 has now crept into our VCO.
+Is must be a small flaw in the minBlep library.

 The analyzer also shows that we succeeded in getting rid of the aliasing from our parabolic VCO with the same minBlep.
-Disapointingly, the analyzer also suggests that it won't sound much different that a straight saw.
+Disappointingly, the analyzer also suggests that it won't sound much different that a straight saw.
 We included it because:

 * You can see that minBlep can be used with almost any waveform that consists of mostly smooth curves and abrupt steps.
 * It allowed us to do a "clever" trick to reduce CPU usage.
 Both the sawtooth and the parabola use the same minBlep, rather than using two, one for each.

 minBlep is a large topic.
 Of course we can't cover all of it here.
 Here are some links to some of the more commonly sited papers.
-Of course being university resereach they are very heavy on the math and DSP.
+Of course being university research they are very heavy on the math and DSP.

 This one covers a [bunch of different techniques](https://ccrma.stanford.edu/~stilti/papers/blit.pdf)